Welcome To...

 Aimee Mann - I've known of her since her big hit "Voices Carry" with her band 'til Tuesday and the CD "Everything's Different Now" still ranks as one of the most incredible and thoughtful listening experiences I've ever had.
 She is very much an independent artist now (read: no annoying record label).

-Keiko Matsui - Official or Music Fan Site, Japan (in English and Japanese) - The smoothest of smooth jazz as well as forceful, sweeping numbers come from this piano master.
-Her CD "Dream Walk" is one of my all time favorites and the song "Bouncing Bougainvillea" from her
+Keiko Matsui - The smoothest of smooth jazz as well as forceful, sweeping numbers come from this piano master.
+Her CD "Dream Walk" is one of my all time favorites.

 The Smithereens - Straight ahead rock and roll!!!
 And, hey, they're from the same town in "Joisey" that I once called home...